jpsaha/typst-site/README.md

     └── typography.typ
 ```

-This separates Euler-specific components and visual styling from the main project-wide template infrastructure.
+This separates Euler-specific styling from the main project-wide template infrastructure.

 ---

 # Figures

-Figures are stored separately from lecture source:
+Figures are kept separate from mathematical source content:

 ```text
 figures/